 “The Lord is Risen!”

-In the dawn of the Easter Day, Mary of Magdalene rushed to the tomb where Jesus was buried.
-Surprisingly, however, St John told in his Gospel, she could not find him there.
+At the dawn of the Easter Day, Mary of Magdalene rushed to the tomb where Jesus had been buried.
+Surprisingly, however, St John tells in his Gospel that she could not find his body there.

 She wished to see Jesus once again.
-Those were her sentiments, which we can share with her.
+Those were her sentiments, which we share with her.
 Nevertheless, the tomb was empty!
-The Gospel tells us, however, of the amazing story of her encounter with Jesus.
-That is as follows.
+The Gospel tells us, instead, of the amazing story of her encounter with Jesus.
+That is as follows:

 While Mary stood just beside the tomb weeping, she heard the voice calling her by her name ‘Mary’.
 It was the voice of her Lord Jesus which Mary would never forget.
 In the immediate response to that voice, Mary called him ‘My Lord’.

 ‘My Lord’.
-The word of Mary tells everything for us; her emotions, her sentiments and even her awe, but above all her love to him, Jesus.
-It was the encounter that Mary really dreamt, which, however, she could not expect.
-Mary tried to hold him in her arms, but Jesus, now the Risen Lord, told her not holding him.
-Why?
+This word of Mary tells everything for us; her emotions, her sentiments and even her awe, but above all her love to him, Jesus.
+It was the encounter that Mary had really dreamt, which, however, she thought that she could not expect.

-The story above reminds us of the word of Jesus spoken at Jerusalem temple just after he entered Jerusalem, saying,
+The story above reminds us of the words of Jesus spoken at Jerusalem temple just after he entered Jerusalem and a couple of days before his being crucified, saying,

 ‘When I am lifted up from the earth, I shall draw all people to myself.’
 (John 12:32)

-His words of Jesus also remind us of the words written by his Apostle St Paul in his letter to the Colossians, which read,
+His words of Jesus also remind us of the words written by his Apostle St Paul in his letter to the Colossians, which reads:

-Mary had to realize that it was not she who should hold Jesus in her arms, but it was Jesus who could hold her in his arms, even it was the Risen Lord who would lift Mary, holding strongly in his arms, up to the heaven where she would share her life with his life of the Risen Lord, the life eternal.
+Mary had to realize that it was not she who should hold Jesus in her arms, but it was Jesus who should hold her in his arms, even it was the Risen Lord Jesus who would lift Mary up, holding her strongly in his arms, to the heaven where she would share her life with his life of the Risen Lord, the life eternal.